 We recommend adding no more than four or five tabs as more can clutter the navigation bar.

 Small links help you customize which links appear in the drop-down menu in the top right corner of the page.
-These are in addition to the help link (which brings you to the Fusion Sport Help Center) and log out function, which are enabled by default.
+These are in addition to the help link (which brings you to the Smartabase Help Center) and log out function, which are enabled by default.

 The screenshot below shows an example of small links where the Account tool has been included as a small link.